-There are already a ton of sites who try to explain (and sell) you Russian visas, so I will stick here to inform you of what is not written there, and link out to them for all other purposes.
-Real Russia has a very comprehensive guide to all Russian visa info, where Russian visas has got some good info too.
-Way to Russia offers another good round-up, just as Everbrite, who also lists embassy reports from around the world.
+There are already a ton of sites who try to explain you Russian visas, so I will stick here to inform you of what is not written there, mostly, how to get a Russian visa outside of your home country.

 Russian transit visa